 – Rob May, Managing Director at ramsac.

-– Praveen Singh, Co-Founder & Chief Information Security Advisor at 5Sec CyberPWN Technologies.
+– Praveen Singh, Co-Founder, Chief Strategy and Security officer at CyberPWN Technologies.

 Join us on Thinkers360 — The World’s Premier B2B Thought Leader & Influencer Marketplace!

 Thinkers360 is the world’s first, largest and premier B2B thought leader and influencer marketplace — including academics, advisors, analysts, authors, consultants, executives, influencers and speakers — with over 100M followers on social media combined.
 We are differentiated by our unique patent-pending algorithms that measure thought leadership and authentic influence looking far beyond social media alone.